Town of Carlisle, Massachusetts

 Ralph A. Gerow

-Harris H. Gilman
+Harris H. Gillman

 James L. Gormely